apify/apify-cli/README.md

 OPTIONS
   -t, --template=basic|puppeteer|puppeteer_crawler|plain_request_urls_list
-      Template for the act.
+      Template for the actor.
 If not provided, the command will prompt for it.

 ```
 ### apify info